alessioborgi/RTAD5G/README.md

 # Bachelor-s-Thesis
 ### Building Real-Time Multivariate Anomaly Detection Systems in Industry’s 5G Networks: A Comprehensive Workflow

+This thesis presents a detailed exploration of real-time anomaly detection in the complex environment of 5G networks.
+Conducted at Sapienza University of Rome in collaboration with Hewlett Packard Enterprise (HPE), the project addresses the challenges of identifying anomalies in high-dimensional, weakly correlated, and unlabeled multivariate time series data typical in 5G networks.

+The research introduces a robust workflow encompassing data gathering, preprocessing, clustering, labeling, and real-time model building using various machine learning and deep learning techniques.
+It includes a novel model selection process based on multiple criteria such as correctness, time performance, and resource consumption.
+To ensure transparency, the thesis also integrates advanced model explainability methods like SHAP and LIME.
+This project’s significance is highlighted by its recognition in the CTG Hackathon and the Best-Paper Award at HPE.

 #### Summary Description
 Working within the ranks of Path Finder, a distinguished Research Team at Hewlett Packard Enterprise (HPE), I engaged in groundbreaking research focused on Multivariate Anomaly Detection Analysis within the context of 5G Networks’ Time Series data.
 - Spearheaded the conception and realization of a Customer-Centered and Customer-Agnostic Multivariate Anomaly Detection Comprehensive Workflow.
 This intricate process commences with the integration of the Customer’s Network Data, culminating in the pinpointing of pivotal Features contributing to anomaly identification.